-Myth of Field Sobriety Test
+Myth of the Reliability Field Sobriety Tests

 Standard Field Sobriety Tests do not meet the criteria for reliability set by the relevant scientific community do to the absence of sufficient data establishing a credible correlation between poor performance and impairment.